 28 Mar, 2018

-RONALD JEERO, COMPASSION ALUMNI:
+RONALD JEERO, COMPASSION GRADUATE:

 My name is Ronald Jelo and I am 30 years old.
 I am the youngest to nine older siblings.
 These days I am the Children's Church Coordinator for Watoto Church.
 I grew up in Uganda, in a suburb called Ntinda.

 Because we had no land or means to make money, Mum would sometimes buy matoke from other farmers and sell it in the city market.
 Sometimes there was no food at home.
-Mum used to really struggle for school fees; she had nothing to give us and struggled to support us.
+Mum used to really struggle for school fees.
+She had nothing to give us and struggled to support us.

 Finally, Compassion took us on board and I was given a sponsor.
 I remember feeling so happy knowing that I would now be able to go to school without being chased away for not having my school fees.
 The different kinds of programs we did at the [church centre] added a lot in my life.